-We did this project over a couple days and made a lot of different hearts.
+We did this project over a couple of days and made a lot of different hearts.
 My daughter had some friends over and they had fun making their own spin painting hearts as well.
 My son made his hearts to give to his preschool friends at their Valentine’s Day party.

 Turn your spin painting hearts into

 - String your hearts together to make a banner

 - Table decor for a kid’s Valentine’s Day party